 Participation in a formal process of QA is the responsibility of each local screening provider.
-The performance of the local services is monitored in a variety of ways such as review of statistics, regional meetings or informal visits.
+The performance of local services is monitored in a variety of ways including the national data reports, at local trust meetings and within screening programme boards.

-- The NIPE programme produces quarterly reports that are uploaded and available on NIPE SMART.
+The NIPE programme produces quarterly reports that are available on S4N.

-- Trusts using NIPE SMART use this data in their KPI submission.
-Trusts should review the nationally provided monthly NIPE KPI reports and follow up babies identified as ‘not screened’ or who have not attended for post referral appointment (KPI breaches).
-This will help improve data quality.
-These reports should also be reviewed and discussed at local programme boards.
+Trusts should regularly review S4N failsafe reports and follow up babies identified as ‘not screened’ or who have not attended for post screen positive referral appointments.
+These reports should also be reviewed and discussed at local screening programme boards.

-Trusts should ensure there are local systems for entering all relevant coverage and outcome data on to NIPE SMART including date of post screen positive referral appointment / review.
+Trusts should make sure there are local systems for entering all relevant coverage and outcome data on to S4N including date of post screen positive referral appointment or review.

-Trusts should seek to add all NIPE screening and outcome data to NIPE SMART to:
+Trusts should make sure all NIPE screening and outcome data is inputted onto S4N to:

 - reflect completion of the whole screening pathway

 Where NIPE newborn screening examinations have taken place in primary care, local feedback mechanisms should be developed and agreed so screening results can be entered on S4N in a timely fashion.

 Summary S4N data reports are produced quarterly and sent to screening and immunisation teams and SQAS to provide a useful overview and quarter by quarter comparison.
 PHE Screening publishes KPI data reports quarterly and shares an extended KPI data set with NHS England.